tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 #### Ensure Kubernetes VPC has free CIDR range

-For egress gateways to be useful in AWS, we want to assign them IP addresses from a VPC Subnet that is in the same AZ as their host.
+For egress gateways to be useful in AWS, we want to assign them IP addresses from a VPC subnet that is in the same AZ as their host.

 To avoid clashes between AWS IP allocations and {{site.prodname}} IP allocations, it is important that the range of IP addresses assigned to {{site.prodname}} IP pools is not used by AWS for automatic allocations.
-In this guide we assume that you have created a dedicated VPC Subnet per Availability Zone (AZ) that is reserved for {{site.prodname}}
+In this guide we assume that you have created a dedicated VPC subnet per Availability Zone (AZ) that is reserved for {{site.prodname}}
-and configured not to be used as the default Subnet for the AZ.
+and configured not to be used as the default subnet for the AZ.

-If you are creating your cluster and VPC from scratch, plan to subdivide the VPC CIDR into (at least) two VPC Subnets per AZ.
-One VPC Subnet for the Kubernetes (and any other) hosts and one VPC Subnet for egress gateways.
+If you are creating your cluster and VPC from scratch, plan to subdivide the VPC CIDR into (at least) two VPC subnets per AZ.
+One VPC subnet for the Kubernetes (and any other) hosts and one VPC subnet for egress gateways.
 (The next section explains the sizing requirements for the egress gateway subnets.)

-If you are adding this feature to an existing cluster, you may find that the existing VPC Subnets already cover the entire VPC CIDR, making it impossible to create a new Subnet.
+If you are adding this feature to an existing cluster, you may find that the existing VPC subnets already cover the entire VPC CIDR, making it impossible to create a new subnet.
 If that is the case, you can make more room by adding a second CIDR to the VPC that is large enough for the new subnets.
 For information on adding a secondary CIDR range to a VPC, see [this guide](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize).

-#### Create dedicated VPC Subnets
+#### Create dedicated VPC subnets

-{{site.prodname}} requires a dedicated VPC Subnet in each AWS availability zone that you wish to deploy egress gateways.
+{{site.prodname}} requires a dedicated VPC subnet in each AWS availability zone that you wish to deploy egress gateways.
 The subnet must be dedicated to {{site.prodname}} so that AWS will not use IP addresses from the subnet for other purposes (as this could clash with an egress gateway's IP).
 When creating the subnet you should configure it not to be used for instances.